pengwynn/rdio-cli/CONTRIBUTING.md

 1. [Fork the repository.][fork]
 2. [Create a topic branch.][branch]
 3. Add specs for your unimplemented feature or bug fix.
-4. Run `bundle exec rake spec`.
+4. Run `script/test`.
 If your specs pass, return to step 3.
 5. Implement your feature or bug fix.
-6. Run `bundle exec rake spec`.
+6. Run `script/test`.
 If your specs fail, return to step 5.
 7. Add, commit, and push your changes.
 8. [Submit a pull request.][pr]